 Complaint: We’re not getting any business from our website.

-There’s a serious problem in the inbound marketing industry in how it’s explained and how inbound marketing actually works.
+There is a serious problem in the inbound marketing industry regarding how it’s explained and how inbound marketing actually works.
 The notion that establishing a web presence will turn your website into an engine where prospect after prospect will find you on search or social, read your material, and instantly fill out a form on your website is not the reality.
-It’s sort of how it works, but the majority of business never takes this route.
+It’s sort of how it works, but the majority of businesses never take this route.

 Prospect Behavior

-Let’s discuss buying behavior, first.
-We’ve written about micro-moments and customer journeys before and I’d encourage you to read the post.
+Let’s discuss buying behavior first.
+We’ve written about micro-moments and customer journeys before; I’d encourage you to read that article.
 The fact is that people don’t find you in search results, visit your home page, and buy your services with that simplicity.
-In fact, the data provided by Cisco shows that the average business has over 800 distinct journeys (please read the ebook we wrote on this).

 If you’re a service company (like our agency), here’s how a purchase journey often works:

-1. Word of Mouth – a client often mentions us to their colleague when they’re looking for assistance that we can provide.
+1. Word of Mouth (WOM): A client often mentions us to their colleague when they’re looking for assistance that we can provide.

-3. Website – that prospect visits our website.
-They are looking at what expertise we have, resources that may help them make the decision, the team they’ll be working with, and what credentials or customers that we’ve already done work for.
+3. Website: The prospect visits our website.
+They are evaluating our expertise, the resources that may assist them in making a decision, the team they’ll be working with, and the credentials or customers we’ve already worked with.

-5. Follow – that prospect sometimes connects with us socially, sees what kind of work we’re doing, asks people in our network how we are to work with and whether or not we can handle their problem.
+5. Follow: The prospect sometimes connects with us socially, sees what kind of work we’re doing, asks people in our network how we work, and whether or not we can handle their problem.

-6. Subscribe – many times the prospect isn’t in a position to buy, but they are doing research and so they subscribe to your newsletter to keep in touch and get fed with valuable advice.
+6. Subscribe: Often, the prospect isn’t in a position to buy, but they are conducting research, so they subscribe to your newsletter to stay informed and receive valuable advice.

-7. Meet – that prospect connects with us through the Word of Mouth connection to get a personal introduction.
-After meeting, they determine whether or not they trust us and we start doing business.
+7. Meet: The prospect connects with us through a referral relationship to receive a personal introduction.
+After meeting, they determine whether or not they trust us, and we start doing business.

-8. Or Contact – sometimes the prospect contacts us directly via email or phone to set up the meeting with us.
+8. Or Contact: Sometimes the prospect contacts us directly via email or phone to set up a meeting with us.

-1. Search – for a topic and find your site ranked.
+1. Search: The prospect searches a topic and finds your site ranked.

 Inbound Marketing ROI